 - 5, 5.5, 6, 6.5, 7, 7.5, 8, 8.5, 9, 9.5, 10, 10.5, 11, 11.5, 12, 12.5, 13, 13.5, 14, 14.5, 15, 15.5, 16

-Notes: You can have one primary material (first material in the value) and up to 2 secondary materials
+Notes: You can have one primary material (first material in the value) and up to 2 secondary (accent) materials

 - Be sure to add similar titles and descriptions for each grouped product

-- When adding a item group id it is required to at least fill in one of the 4 group values, Color, Pattern, Size or Material
+- When adding an item group id it is required to at least fill in one of the 4 group values, Color, Pattern, Size, or Material

-If you have listed clothing items and they are not listed as a group than most likely you have not added the same group id. (item_group_id) Double check you have added the same id’s.
+If you have listed clothing items and are not listed as a group, you most likely have not added the same item group id. (item_group_id).
+Double-check you have added identical IDs.
 Or the titles are not similar enough.

-If they are not clothing items than you need to wait until Google has this feature available for your products.
-At the moment it is not possible for all products to be listed as grouped items.
-You simply need to wait until Google has added this feature for other products.
+If they are not clothing items, then you need to wait until Google has this feature available for your products.
+Unfortunately, at the moment, all products can’t be listed as grouped items.
+So it would be best if you simply waited until Google has added this feature for other products.